xdrip-js/Lookout/README.md

 ## Debugging
 To look at the Lookout log, for debug purposes, type `cat /var/log/openaps/lookout.log` or `tail -n 100 -F /var/log/openaps/lookout.log`.

+### Binding Errors
-* If your lookout.log file contains messages similar to `Error: /root/Lookout/node_modules/bluetooth-hci-socket/build/Release/binding.node: undefined symbol: _ZN2v816FunctionTemplate3NewEPNS_7IsolateEPFvRKNS_20FunctionCallbackInfoINS_5ValueEEEENS_5LocalIS4_EENSA_INS_9SignatureEEEi` run the following command: `cd ~/Lookout; npm rebuild`
+If your lookout.log file contains messages similar to `Error: /root/Lookout/node_modules/bluetooth-hci-socket/build/Release/binding.node: undefined symbol: _ZN2v816FunctionTemplate3NewEPNS_7IsolateEPFvRKNS_20FunctionCallbackInfoINS_5ValueEEEENS_5LocalIS4_EENSA_INS_9SignatureEEEi` run the following command: `cd ~/Lookout; npm rebuild`

+### Corrupt Storage File
-* If Lookout is not running after it worked fine previously, a corrupted storage file might be the reason.
+If Lookout is not running after it worked fine previously, a corrupted storage file might be the reason.
 1. run `npm test` in the Lookout directory.
 2. if `npm test` shows an error involving /root/Lookout/storage/4043d6c394234319fe0d3f18c04e3eb9, remove the implicated file, then reboot.
 If this does not fix the problem, and you cannot get Lookout to work, hop on Gitter to ask for help.